simco50/CBT-Presentation/CBT_Presentation.md

 ![](Resources/nanite.png)

-note: So I think this technique is extremely promising and I've been surprised at how easy this all is to implement in practise be it either on the CPU or GPU.
+note: So I think this technique is extremely promising and I've been surprised at how easy this all is to implement in practice be it either on the CPU or GPU.
 This algorithm will become Unity's future terrain rendering algorithm and I wouldn't be surprised if they're experimenting with applying this to water rendering as well.
 However, there's still a desire to reach more subdivision without the great exponential memory and performance cost which I think will be very hard to solve.
 There are a few really clever tricks found to greatly optimize certain parts of this technique but there's still a lot of work to be done.
-Any time I read something about subdivision schemes for games, I'm always reminded by someone else asking how it compares and relates to Unreal Engine 5's Nanite.
+Any time I read something about subdivision schemes for games, I'm reminded by someone else always asking about how it compares and relates to Unreal Engine 5's Nanite.
 I think the goal is the same being per pixel triangle detail for which it's visually imperceptive to see LOD pops due to its subpixel property.
-And I think Nanite has solved the several major road blocks to achieve this while nobody came close before.
-Per pixel triangles are prohibilively expensive on today's GPU's due to its design and this subdivision scheme won't even get close to Nanite without the software rasterization and compression that it has.
-However, Nanite does not support any form of runtime tessellation or displacement yet so in reality it can't achieve this today.
+I think Nanite however has solved the several major road blocks to achieve this while nobody came close before.
+Per pixel triangles are prohibilively expensive on today's GPU's due to its design and I think the CBT subdivision scheme won't get close to Nanite without the software rasterization and compression that it has.
+However, Nanite doesn't support any form of runtime tessellation or displacement yet so in reality it can't achieve this today.

 ---